Sovaldi Side Effects

 Applies to sofosbuvir: oral pellet, oral tablet

-This drug should be used with ribavirin or peginterferon alfa/ribavirin.
-The manufacturer product information for these agents should be consulted for side effects.
+When this drug is used with ribavirin or peginterferon alfa/ribavirin, the respective manufacturer product information should be consulted for associated side effects.

 Very common (10% or more): Fatigue (up to 59%), asthenia (up to 21%), pyrexia (up to 18%), chills (up to 17%), influenza-like illness (up to 16%), pain